nagbi08/ds2018_lists/README.md

 1. The places where you should write or change some code are conveniently marked with `todo` tags, there are also short descriptions in those places.

 1. You will notice that in many functions there are lines like: `(void)other;    //remove this one!`.
 You can safely remove those after you fixed a function.
 Those weird casts to void silence a compiler warning about an unused parameter.

-1. If you have questions, need help, etc:

-    * (optional) create a new branch.

-    * commit and push the changes

-    * create an issue and assign me to it.

-1. If you are ready commit your changes and push them to Github, **your commit message must start with a word:** ***GRADE***

 That's all!